Things to Do in Langkawi Malaysia

 One of my favorite activities in Langkawi was the island hopping.
 It surprises me, every time again, to see that the system of booking tours via hotels, or tourist stands, works perfectly in countries like these.

 You get picked up at the time you are supposed to.
 I have never made any bad experiences with that really old system of booking a tour.
 This makes me always wonder why Germany needs such a complicated way of booking and still it doesn’t guarantee any satisfaction.
 However, check out some companies and prices before deciding, but those tours turned out to be the most fun and I got the see many beautiful spots.

 The island booking tour I did took almost all day.

 We were picked up from the hotel and then we started a boat trip with several stops for swimming, watching eagles, and enjoying the beautiful nature of Langkawi.

 The highlight of the island hopping in Langkawi was the stop at Beras Basah Island which seemed like a lonely island which we had all to ourselves.

 We also stopped at the Kilim Karst Geoforest Park which was interesting to see and one of the highlights of the island hopping.

-7 Wells Waterfall (Telah Tujah Waterfall) is close to the cable car station in Langkawi and we were told it is a must-see place – which I am sure it is.
+Another beautiful place in Langkawi is the 7 Wells Waterfall (Telah Tujah Waterfall) which is close to the cable car station in Langkawi and we were told it is a must-see place – which I am sure it is.
 However, when I went up all the stairs it was dry (to be fair we were also told that there is not a lot of water that day but we were still recommended to visit) and there were no waterfalls.

 Apparently, you can swim in the natural pools (which I did not really see) – though it was dry the hike was still good and if you are lucky you might be able to enjoy a wonderful time there.